 Then off to the grand finale (almost) — New York City!
 I spent most of my days in NYC so I'll sure to cover that full on my next blog.
 My favorite place in New York is Times Square, Central Park and all of Manhattan.
 Did I mention food?
 Great big servings!
 I especially loved the breakfast.

-Got no plans left so I sneaked in an unexpected short day visit to Washington DC.
+Got no plans left so I sneaked in an unexpectedly short day visit to Washington DC.

 Overall, it was a great first-time visit to the US.
 Certainly, I do want to go back to New York but I would want to see the West Coast on my next visit.